18/09/24

 In practice, it has become apparent that the application of the cooperative group provision in the Withholding Tax Act 2021 can result into unintended consequences.
 The explanatory memorandum to the bill mentions as an example the participation of three pension funds in a hybrid entity (non-transparent under Dutch law and transparent under foreign law), where none of the parties is established in a low-tax jurisdiction.
 In the example, the pension funds form a cooperating group.
 A Dutch participation of the hybrid entity pays interest, royalties or dividends to this hybrid entity on which withholding tax is in principle due in connection with the hybrid nature of the recipient.
 This is different if the rebuttal rule can be successfully invoked.
 Because there is a cooperating group, all pension funds involved must jointly and separately comply with the rebuttal rule, which requires, among other things, that the three pension funds are seen as entitled to the benefits according to their own tax regulations.
 If one of the pension funds is established in the Netherlands, the rebuttal rule is by definition not met because the hybrid entity is non-transparent according to Dutch standards and the benefits are therefore not attributed to the pension fund established in the Netherlands.
 In that case, withholding tax is still due, even if there is no avoidance motive.

 In many cases, it is unclear when there is a cooperating group.
 There are also signs from practice that the current definition does not fit within the objective of the Withholding Tax Act 2001.
-It is therefore proposed to replace the concept of cooperating group in the Withholding Tax Act 2021 with a new and separate group concept, namely the qualifying unit.
+Therefore the concept of cooperating group in the Withholding Tax Act 2021 will be replaced by a new and separate group concept, namely the qualifying unit.
 The concept of 'qualifying unit' is defined as 'entities acting jointly with the principal or one of the principal purposes of avoiding taxation in the hands of one of those entities'.
 This adjustment will not apply to corporate income tax.
 The change is due to enter into force on 1 January 2025.

 The 'qualifying unit' consists of two elements.
 First, there must be joint action between entities.
 Second, that joint action must have as its main or one of the main objectives to avoid the levying of withholding tax in the case of one of those entities.
 This is also known as the intent test.